cndg-dgot/experimental-dili-beta/README.md

 make build 2>&1 | tee conversion.log
 ```

+## 🌏 Project Context: FOSS4G 2025 Talk

+This repository is part of the project presented at [FOSS4G 2025](https://talks.osgeo.org/foss4g-2025/talk/review/CFU7FEHYF9B3Y7HYTTJK7BQTXLYJPHW9):

+**Cloud-native spatial data ecosystem in the rise of the National Geospatial Data Center of Timor-Leste**

+The National Center for Geospatial Data (CNDG) of Timor-Leste is building a spatial data ecosystem using cloud-native technologies.
+This project demonstrates the use of go-pmtiles, Tippecanoe, MapLibre GL JS, Martin, and GitHub Pages to enhance accessibility and usability of geospatial data in Timor-Leste, with support from the geospatial unit of Japan International Cooperation Agency (JICA).

+The approach leverages Free and Open Source Software for Geospatial (FOSS4G) to enable efficient data processing, storage, visualization, and sharing.
+The goal is to provide real-time access to geospatial information for government partners and development organizations, supporting urban planning, environmental management, disaster response, and infrastructure development in Timor-Leste.

+For more details, see the [FOSS4G 2025 talk abstract](https://talks.osgeo.org/foss4g-2025/talk/review/CFU7FEHYF9B3Y7HYTTJK7BQTXLYJPHW9).

+---

 ## 🔍 Inspect PMTiles Data

 You can inspect the PMTiles data interactively using the following link: